 Early Care and Education (ECE) Reporter

-OEC’s ECE Reporter is the way that state funded programs submit state-funded child enrollment data.
+OEC’s ECE Reporter is the way that state funded programs submit state-funded child enrollment data and monthly reports.
 Having this data helps OEC make informed program and policy decisions affecting young children and families.
-ECE Reporter replaces our previous data collection tool, the Early Childhood Information System (ECIS).
-We took ECIS offline in November, 2020.
 Learn more about ECE Reporter.

 Early Childhood Professional Registry